Mediator

 Mediators often work in other occupations and contract their services as mediators when they are needed.

-Organizations such as the Alberta Arbitration and Mediation Society, Alberta Family Mediation Society, and ADR Institute of Canada provide lists of trained mediators to disputants.
+Organizations such as the ADR Institute of Alberta and the Alberta Family Mediation Society provide lists of trained mediators to disputants.
 Being on these lists can help mediators get clients.

 Wages and salary structures vary.
 Mediators may be paid per hour, per day, per mediation, or on a fee-for-service contract basis.
 Those employed as legal professionals often earn higher wages.